-Intermittent Fasting Health Benefits Extend Far Beyond Weight Loss
+Intermittent Fasting’s Health Benefits Extend Far Beyond Weight Loss

 Mattson said the chemicals produced by fasting also appear to boost people’s moods.

-Similar experiments conducted on humans (alternating between days of normal eating and calorie restriction) showed the same effects.

-Dr. Mattson said fasting for short periods of time like 16 to 24 hours induces a state of stress in the body, which responds by releasing neurotrophic proteins that stimulate neurons and other cells.
+Dr. Mattson said intermittent fasting and fasting for short periods of time like 16 to 24 hours induces a state of stress in the body, which responds by releasing neurotrophic proteins that stimulate neurons and other cells.